How to analyze searcher intent to create better content

 - How can you make their purchase streamline and simple?

-- Are your call to actions clear?
+- Are your calls to action clear?

 If a user types in a purchase based inquiry, then it’s necessary to follow these tips so that your page appears first in search engines.